programminghistorian/jekyll/lessons/vector-layers-qgis.md

 -   Click the Specify CRS button, and select NAD83(CSRS98) / Prince Edward Isl.
 Stereographic (EPSG: 2291), and then click OK
--   under New attribute, in the field beside Name, type in ‘Road\_Name’
+-   under New attribute, in the field beside Name, type in 'Road\_Name'
 -   click Add to attributes list

 Create a second attribute